 File a Complaint with the Rent Authority

 Write to the Rent Authority office in your city or state explaining the landlord's illegal eviction attempt through harassment and denial of essential services.
 Include copies of any verbal/written threats received and objections raised by you.
-The Rent Authority can initiate punitive action against the landlord for trying to unlawfully bypass formal eviction procedures.
+The Rent Authority can initiate punitive action against the landlord for trying to bypass formal eviction procedures unlawfully.

 Hire a Tenant Rights Lawyer